laravel-mix/laravel-mix/docs/mixjs.md

 mix.js(src, output)
 ```

-With a single line of code, Laravel Elixir allows you to trigger a number of vital actions.
+With a single line of code, Laravel Mix allows you to trigger a number of vital actions.

 * ES2015 + modules compilation
 * Build and compile `.vue` components \(via `vue-loader`\)